Summer Institute on Neurodevelopmental Disabilities

 CEDD has developed several training programs that are available, free of charge, via the CEDD website.

 - The Autism Distance Education Parent Training (ADEPT) series focuses on behavioral skills training for parents of children with autism.
 It is geared toward enhancing independence and positive behavior of children with autism and increasing their opportunities for community integration.
-The first two modules in the ADEPT series, entitled “Teaching Functional and Adaptive Skills to your child with ASD” and “Using Positive Behavior Supports and Strategies” have been completed and are available in both English and Spanish on our website.
+The two modules in the ADEPT series, entitled “Teaching Functional and Adaptive Skills to your child with ASD” and “Using Positive Behavior Supports and Strategies” have been completed and are available in English, Spanish, Chinese, Korean and Vietnamese on our website.

 The Chromosome 22q11.2 Deletion Syndrome (three videos) is designed for health professionals and patient families, explaining the disorder, medical care and guidance, and family support.
 Titles in the series include: 1) An Introduction to Medical Issues, 2) The First Year and a Half: Clark Family Interview, and 3) The First Sixteen Years: Heran Family Interview.